awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.20171024.md

-# Amazon Aurora MySQL Database Engine Updates 2017\-10\-24<a name="AuroraMySQL.Updates.20171024"></a>
+# Aurora MySQL Database Engine Updates 2017\-10\-24<a name="AuroraMySQL.Updates.20171024"></a>

 **Version:** 1\.15

-Amazon Aurora v1\.15 is generally available\.
+Aurora MySQL v1\.15 is generally available\.
 All new database clusters, including those restored from snapshots, will be created in Aurora v1\.15\.
 You have the option, but are not required, to upgrade existing DB clusters to Aurora v1\.15\.
 If you wish to create new DB clusters in Aurora v1\.14\.1, you can do so using the AWS CLI or the Amazon RDS API and specifying the engine version\.

 With version 1\.15 of Aurora, we are using a cluster patching model where all nodes in an Aurora DB cluster are patched at the same time\.
 Updates require a database restart, so you will experience 20 to 30 seconds of downtime, after which you can resume using your DB cluster or clusters\.
-If your DB clusters are currently running Aurora v1\.14 or Aurora v1\.14\.1, Aurora's zero\-downtime patching feature may allow client connections to your Aurora primary instance to persist through the upgrade, depending on your workload\.
+If your DB clusters are currently running Aurora v1\.14 or Aurora v1\.14\.1, the zero\-downtime patching feature in Aurora MySQL might allow client connections to your Aurora MySQL primary instance to persist through the upgrade, depending on your workload\.

-Should you have any questions or concerns, the AWS Support Team is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
+If you have any questions or concerns, AWS Support is available on the community forums and through AWS Premium Support at [http://aws\.amazon\.com/support](http://aws.amazon.com/support)\.
 For more information, see [Maintaining an Amazon Aurora DB Cluster](USER_UpgradeDBInstance.Maintenance.md)\.

 ## Zero\-Downtime Patching<a name="AuroraMySQL.Updates.20171024.ZDP"></a>